Away

 The

-first wassail bowls and cups made from Lignum vitae appear to have been
+first wassail bowls and cups made from Lignum Vitae appear to have been

 colonial power and trade during that century.

-traditionally used in shipbuilding and making police truncheons and
+Traditionally used in shipbuilding and making police truncheons and

 drinking from a bowl or cup made from a material that promised good